composewell/streamly/MAINTAINING.md

   be removed in this release.
 * _Documentation_:

-    * Update the README if needed.
+    * README is updated
-    * Make sure haddock docs are consistent with the changes in the release
+    * Haddock docs are consistent with the changes in the release
-    * Make sure tutorial has been updated for new changes
+    * Tutorial has been updated for new changes
-    * Make sure documents in the docs directory are consistent with new changes
+    * Documents in the `docs` directory are consistent with new changes
+    * All combinators have time and space complexity annotations
+    * All combinators have `since` annotation

 * _Benchmarks_: